akashkaveti/deployment-startegy/README.md

 2.Provisioning and Deployment Testing:

-* Provisioning Tests: Ensure that provisioning scripts or tools (e.g., Terraform) create infrastructure components accurately.
-(Validation of the terraform plan/apply)
+* Provisioning Tests: Ensure Terraform create the infrastructure components accurately.
+Validation of the terraform plan/apply.

 * Deployment Tests: Validate that application deployments and updates do not negatively impact the infrastructure.
 (Comparing the difference of the existing resources with intended changes, take the help of CI tools)

 3.Performance Testing: